hpcugent/vsc_user_docs/mkdocs/docs/HPC/only/gent/2023/shinx.md

 #### Cluster size

-The `shinx` cluster is significantly bigger than `swalot` and `victini` in number of cores, and numer of cores per workernode, but not in number of workernodes.
+The `shinx` cluster is significantly bigger than `swalot` and `victini` in number of cores, and number of cores per workernode, but not in number of workernodes.
 In particular, requesting all cores via `ppn=all` might be something to reconsider.

 The amount of available memory per core is `1.9 GiB`, which is lower then the `swalot` ndoes which had `6.2 GiB` per core